ed-barberis/Channel-CCO-Workshop/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 [Git](https://git-scm.com/) is a fast, scalable, distributed revision control system with an unusually rich command set that provides both high-level operations and full access to internals.

-For more details, please visit the Git GitHub project home [here](https://github.com/git/git).
+For more details, please visit the Git project home [here](https://github.com/git/git).

 ### AWS Command Line Interface (v2)